kodujemyit/BIRD-IT/README.md

-# BIRD-IT - Kodujemy Rzeczywistość
+# BIRD IT - Kodujemy Rzeczywistość